tektoncd/plumbing/robocat/README.md

+# The robocat cluster

+The robocat cluster [lives in the tekton-nightly GCP project](.../README.md#gcp-projects) and is used to deploy nightly versions of Tekton components for testing.

-# Setting up the Robocat cluster from scratch
+## Setting up the Robocat cluster from scratch

 These are step by step instructions on how to setup the `robocat` cluster using the available automation.
 The automation is based on Tekton, so it requires a "driver" cluster with Tekton deployed, which will run the tasks required to setup the `robocat` cluster.
 This "driver" cluster is the `dogfooding` cluster.

-# Point your cluster config to `robocat`
+### Point your cluster config to `robocat`

 The initial step is done on the `robocat` cluster directly, so point your configuration to it: